 You may find the following wording useful as a guide.

-Please include our full name and charity number: Stonewall Equality Ltd, Registered Charity Number 1101255.
+Note: please include our full name and charity number: Stonewall Equality Ltd, Registered Charity Number 1101255.

 For a residuary gift

-Adding a gift to your existing Will with a codicil
+Adding a gift to your existing will with a codicil

 If you decide to update your will using a codicil, here are a few basic rules:

-- Just like a Will, you will need two adult, unrelated witnesses to you signing the codicil.
-They or their spouses cannot be beneficiaries.
-They do not need to see the contents of the codicil, merely that you sign it in their presence.
+Just like a will, you will need two independent, adult witnesses to you signing the codicil.
+They or their spouses (or civil partners) cannot be beneficiaries of your will or any codicil to it.

-- Keep the completed codicil with your latest Will, but not attached by pins or staples etc., in a safe place.
+Keep the completed codicil with your latest will (but not attached by pins or staples etc.) in a safe place.